game-ci/documentation/docs/github/v2/15-deployment/ios.md

 ### 5- Add secrets to your GitHub repo

-On your project's GitHub repo page, add a number of Repository Secrest by going to Settings -> Secrets and clicking the "New repository secret" button in the top-right.
+On your project's GitHub repo page, add a number of Repository Secrets by going to Settings -> Secrets and clicking the "New repository secret" button in the top-right.

 - **APPLE_CONNECT_EMAIL**: Apple Connect email (if using our recommendation to create a single shared developer Apple ID for Fastlane Match, this will be the same as `APPLE_DEVELOPER_EMAIL`)
 - **APPLE_DEVELOPER_EMAIL**: Your Apple ID